Wynter Andrews: NHS trust fined £800k over baby's neglect death

 - Published

-An NHS hospital trust has been fined £800,000 after admitting failings in the care of a baby who died after 23 minutes.
+An NHS trust has been fined £800,000 after admitting failings in the care of a baby who died after 23 minutes.

-Nottingham University Hospitals (NUH) pleaded guilty after the death of Wynter Andrews, who died 23 minutes after being born in 2019 at the Queen's Medical Centre.
+Nottingham University Hospitals (NUH) pleaded guilty over the care of Wynter Andrews, who died after being born in 2019 at the Queen's Medical Centre.

+The fine is the largest ever handed out to an NHS trust.

-A judge said the "systematic failures" were "more than sufficient" to cause harm to Wynter and her mother Sarah.
+Nottingham Magistrates' Court heard the trust's failures were "more than sufficient" to cause harm to Wynter and her mother Sarah.

+However, District Judge Leong said she was "acutely aware" the fine would be paid for by funding that would usually be used for patient care.

+Wynter died from hypoxic ischaemic encephalopathy - a loss of oxygen flow to the brain - which could have been prevented had staff delivered her earlier.

 Follow BBC East Midlands on Facebook, on Twitter, or on Instagram.
 Send your story ideas to eastmidsnews@bbc.co.uk.